syscoin/syscoin-fusion/readme.md

 limited to the `hourly-tick`, `daily-tick` and `weekly-tick` that are included in the AppEngine app.
 You can add more scheduled functions by modifying the [cron.yaml](/appengine/cron.yaml) file and re-deploying.

-## License:
+## License

-Copyright 2015 Google Inc. All Rights Reserved.
+Copyright 2017 Google Inc. All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.